openeuler-mirror/docs/docs/en/docs/Kubernetes/eggo-deploying-a-cluster.md

     port: 22
     arch: arm64
   workers:                          # Configure the worker node list.
-  - name: test0                     # Name of the node, which is the node name displayed when the Kubernetes cluster is queried.
+  - name: test0                     # Name of the node, which is the node name displayed to the Kubernetes cluster.
     ip: 192.168.0.4                 #IP address of the node.
     port: 22                        # Port number for SSH login.
     arch: arm64                     # Architecture.
 Set this parameter to amd64 for x86_64.